What exactly is Gasparilla?

 - Know the alcohol rules.
-Last year, 63 alcohol citations (at least $75 in fines) were given out.
 If you are 21+ and plan on drinking at Gasparilla, know that kegs, coolers, and glass containers are prohibited, and no open containers are allowed outside wet zones.
-Know where the wet zones are by checking out this map before you go.
+Know where the wet zones are.

 How to Keep Yerself Hydrated:

 - Drink a lot of water in the morning and the day before.
 Start the day hydrated, and you can avoid dehydration later on.